matusm/HP5071Alogger/README.md

 ## Usage

 Edit the respective HP5071Alogger.exe.config file (XML format) with an editor of your choice.
 One can choose up to 5 different standards.
-Each of them are characterized by a name, the log file name and the serial communication port, respectively.
+Each of them are characterized by a name, the log file path and the serial communication port, respectively.

-Logging data are stored as CSV (Comma Separated Values) text files.
+Logging data is stored as CSV (Comma Separated Values) text files.
 The actual delimiter can be set in the HP5071Alogger.exe.config file.

-## Known Problems

-On each start of the application a header line is appended in the log files.
-This should be fixed in a future release.